 Building secure attachment and relationships is important to nurture learning and confidence.
-We use the key person system in Daycare and Nursery.
+We use the key person system in our Nursery School.
 The key person system is vital for young children; they need to know there is one special person with whom they can form a secure and trusting relationship in order that they might develop self-confidence, a sense of well-being and the ability to take risks in their learning.
 The key person will get to know your child's likes, dislikes, fears and interests by spending time with them, being interested in them and discovering their learning style.
 The key person will also hope to work in partnership with parents, learning about the children in their care, listening and being a source of information and support for parents.
-In reception this person is the class teacher, but they are supported by two Early Years Professionals.